 If you’re looking for high performance, this isn’t the bicycle for you.
-Having only 8 inch wheels and a short wheelbase, this bicycle is meant for ultimate portability.
+Having only 8 inch wheels and a short wheelbase, this bicycle is meant for maximum portability.
 Plus it uses band brakes that aren’t capable of stopping at high speeds.

-Also due to how the frame folds, and being made out of aluminum and plastic, its only capable of holding a person weighing only 187 lbs.
+Also due to how the frame folds, and being made of aluminum and plastic, its only capable of holding a person weighing only 187 lbs.

 How Does The A-bike Ride?

 I carried the A-bike to the bus stop.
 Hopped on the bus, and got off at the Transit Center.

 With no idea about how it rode, I unfolded it and started riding.
 At first it felt super wobbly but after a few minutes I was riding it with no problems.

 The steering is very stiff and makes it more challenging to steer then a regular bicycle.